pascomnet/documentation/site/content/user/azure/_index.en.md

 ## About Azure Active Directory Domain Services (aadds)

  This is a "classic" domain server as a cloud service hosted in Azure.
-It is "coupled" with the Azure AD of the account installed in Azure and automatically synchronizes users.
+It is "coupled" with the Azure AD and automatically synchronizes users.

 This service can be used to create classic domain server implementations in Azure and can be coupled with an on-premise domain in various ways.